lorenzotagliari/ABOUT-ME/README.md

 --->
 -----Description-----------------------

-This repository was created to share my data science projects with the community at large, particularly recruiters.
+This repository was created to share my data science projects with the community at large, particularly recruiters for Data Science jobs.
 Here, you'll find Python code written in Jupyter Notebook, encompassing data analysis and machine learning models.
 Additionally, there are also PostgreSQL scripts.
 New projects and materials will be regularly added over time.